5 Best Yoga Poses To Do Before Going to Bed

 To do this pose, stand straight while holding on to something like your door frame.
 Or a tree if no other support is available.

 You should feel a nice stretch in your lower back muscles as you begin.
-With your feet hip-width apart and bend forward from the hips.
+With your feet hip-width apart bend forward from the hips.

 Take care not to overstretch yourself; make sure you feel comfortable in the position.
 You find yourself in before proceeding further with the stretch.